The Link Between Dehydration and Erectile Dysfunction: Can It Cause ED?

 Plasma is the liquid component of blood, which consists of over 90% water.
 When the body is dehydrated, the volume of blood plasma decreases.
 This makes it more difficult for the body to pump blood to all organs including the penis.
 Decreased blood volume prevents the corpus cavernosum (two columns of erectile tissue inside the penis) from getting sufficient oxygen and nutrient-rich blood necessary to achieve or maintain an erection, resulting in erectile dysfunction.

 Furthermore, dehydration causes the blood vessels to tighten and become narrow.
 This causes high blood pressure and reduces blood flow throughout the body.
 Adequate blood flow is essential for normal erectile function.
-[2]
+[2

 Hormonal Imbalances

 Dehydration can affect the body’s hormonal levels.
-The body needs water to produce hormones including testosterone, which plays a key role in male sexual health and erectile function.
+The body needs water to produce hormones including testosterone, which plays a key role in male sexual health and penile function.
 When the body is dehydrated, testosterone production is limited, which can further contribute to erectile dysfunction.

 Decreased Sexual Desire